 1. You write and review children’s books.
 What books did you read as a child?

 The ones that really stuck with me were Charlotte’s Web by E. B. White (a book that features a spider in a positive light!) and My Side of the Mountain by Jean Craighead George.

 Both my sister and I loved, loved, loved The Princess and the Goblin by George MacDonald.
 We still fight over the copy we had as kids.

 2. What are you writing at the moment?

-I’m working on another nonfiction children’s book about insects.
-Whenever I have a minute, I’m also working on an adult-level mystery featuring some pretty cool cars.
+I’m working on more nonfiction children’s books.
+Whenever I have a minute, which isn’t often, I’m also writing more adult-level short stories.